Aberdeen–Matawan station: History

 For many years, the New York and Long Branch Railroad-built station was known as just Matawan, as its stationhouse and main platform were in Matawan, and only an auxiliary platform and large extra parking area were in Aberdeen.

 The original building was opened on July 1, 1875 as a temporary station for regular service.
 It was the first station built on the line and was estimated to cost between $4,000 and $6,000 at the time.
 In 1982, the original building was closed and replaced by a small, one-story building on the north side of the tracks, to accommodate morning rush hour travelers commuting into New York City.
 The station was electrified in 1983 under New Jersey Transit as just a one-stop extension from the original end of electrification under the Pennsylvania Railroad in South Amboy.
 In 1984, the original station building was listed in the New Jersey Register of Historic Places and National Register of Historic Places as part of the Operating Passenger Railroad Stations Thematic Resource.

 When the station was reconstructed and expanded in the 1990s, the new stationhouse and main platforms were built on the Aberdeen (eastern) side of Atlantic Avenue.
 NJ Transit considered renaming the station to just Aberdeen, but Matawan officials protested, since much of the town's recognition factor was due to the heavy use of the station by central New Jersey residents.
 Thus, the joint Aberdeen-Matawan name was adopted.
+All three station buildings are still in existence.

 In 2003, the area surrounding the station was designated a Transit Village by the New Jersey Department of Transportation.
 Work began on the redevelopment of the surrounding area in August 2016.

-All three station buildings are still in existence.

-Station layout

-The station has two high-level side platforms.
+In October 2018, a new mixed used development called "The Link at Aberdeen Station" was opened right next to the station on the Aberdeen side, replacing the abandoned Zobel paint factory.
+In late 2023, construction began on a mixed used development called "Matawan Junction" on the intersection of Main and High Streets, two blocks away from the current station, an empty lot which had been abandoned since 1984.